 b.
 List of Items Opened, Closed, and Discussed.
 The report shall include a quick-reference list of items opened and closed along with the status of the items.
-The list shall include the type of item (NOV, NON, URI, etc.) and a reference to the requirement associated with the item, such as the 10 CFR Part 21 reference, or appropriate Appendix B criterion.
+The list shall include the type of item (NOV, NON, URI, etc.) and a reference to the requirement associated with the item, such as the 10 CFR Part 21 reference, or appropriate Appendix B to 10 CFR Part 50 criterion.
 This list should also include whether any of the items were related to specific ITAAC.
 If the item was related to ITAAC and could affect the closure of the ITAAC, the affected design commitment, inspection, test, or analysis should be identified.
-The list should be formatted in accordance with the template provided in ection 05.11 and Appendix D of this inspection manual chapter.
+The list should be formatted in accordance with the template provided in Section 05.11 and Appendix D of this inspection manual chapter.

 c.
 Inspections, Tests, Analyses, and Acceptance Criteria.
 Provide a description of the ITAAC related to the basic component or service provided by the vendor.
-Include which design the ITAAC relates to and the specific 10 CFR 50, controls that were inspected with respect to the ITAAC.
-Include a table that identifies the location in the COL where the ITAAC are addressed for a specific COL holder and the ITAAC number.
-Appendi D to this inspection manual chapter provides a template and additional guidance.
+Include which design the ITAAC relates to and the specific Appendix B to 10 CFR Part 50, controls that were inspected with respect to the ITAAC.
+Include a table that identifies the location in the combined license (COL) where the ITAAC are addressed for a specific COL holder and the ITAAC number.
+Appendices D and F to this inspection manual chapter provides a template and additional detailed guidance.

 d.
 List of Documents Reviewed.
 A list of the appropriate key documents and records reviewed during an inspection that are significant to any finding should be publicly available if possible.
 Therefore, if a list is not otherwise made public, the report should list the key documents and records reviewed during the inspection.
+As stated in Section 05.07 above, names of suppliers are considered to be proprietary and should not be included in the list of documents reviewed except when needed to support an NOV or an NON.
 See Inspection Manual Chapter 0620, "Inspection Documents and Records” for additional guidance on records requirements.
 The list of documents reviewed should be included as an attachment to facilitate reading.

 e.
 List of Acronyms (Optional).
 Reports whose details section exceeds 20 pages should include a list of acronyms.
 For reports in which a relatively small number of acronyms have been used, the list is optional.
 In all cases, however, acronyms should be spelled out when first used in inspection report text.